3C 66B

-3C 66B is an elliptical Fanaroff and Riley class 1 radio galaxy located in the constellation Andromeda.
-With an estimated redshift of 0.021258, the galaxy is about 300 million light-years away.
+3C 66B is an elliptical radio galaxy located in the constellation Andromeda.
+With an estimated redshift of 0.021258, the galaxy is about 73.79 Mpc away.
+It has an angular separation of 6 arcminute from the blazar 3C 66A, but the two are most likely unrelated.
+3C 66B is an outlying member of Abell 347, which is part of the Perseus–Pisces Supercluster.